AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

 Practical Details in Working with Tiling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With tiling, the OpenMP is now all in , and not in Fortran for all
+With tiling, the OpenMP is now all in C, and not in Fortran for all
 modules except reactions and initdata.

 It is the responsibility of the coder to make sure that the routines